mpatil/sv-embed-json/README.md

 ![](https://img.shields.io/badge/license-MIT-green)

 # sv-embed-json
-Yet another lib for enbedding JSON in SystemVerilog.
+Yet another lib for embedding JSON in SystemVerilog.
 What's different is that this lib is extensible and the parser is generated from sv bnfc.

 ## Introduction

-A string or a file with json formatted data can be read into a systemverilog class (Val_) representing the json value.
+A string or a file with json formatted data can be read into a systemverilog class (`Val_`) representing the json value.

 ## Reference